civican/legisinfo/44-1/bills/S-5/bill_text.md

   **(4)** The Minister may, by order, designate any person or class of persons to exercise the powers and perform the duties and functions set out in this section.

-> **Explanatory Note**:
-> New.

 ### Section 15

   **(1)** Paragraph 67(1)(a) of the Act is replaced by the following:

-    respecting a property or characteristic of a substance, including persistence, bioaccumulation, **carcinogenicity, mutagenicity and reproductive toxicity**;
+    respecting a property or characteristic of a substance, including persistence, bioaccumulation, carcinogenicity, mutagenicity and reproductive toxicity;

-  **(2)** Subsection 67(1) of the Act is amended by striking out "and" at the end of paragraph (c), by adding "and" at the end of paragraph (d) and by adding the following after paragraph (d):
+  **(2)** Subsection 67(1) of the Act is amended by striking out "and" at the end of paragraph (c) and by replacing paragraph (d) with the following:

+    respecting the conditions, test procedures and laboratory practices to be followed for analysing, testing or measuring the property or characteristic, including procedures and practices for replacing, reducing or refining the use of vertebrate animals; and

-    respecting, for the purpose of subsection 77(3), the classification of a substance as a substance that poses the highest risk.
+    respecting, for the purpose of subsection 77(3), the classification of a substance as a substance that is carcinogenic, mutagenic, toxic to reproduction or poses other risks of highest concern.

 ### Section 16